Primary Care Outpatient Clinics

 • Achieved through development of an Opioid Improvement Team, an assessment of current policies, workflows and procedures, interviews with providers and key stakeholders, training through webinars and shared resources

-• Prioritizes each primary care clinics’ specific needs and develops an action plan
+• Prioritizes primary care clinics’ specific needs and develops an action plan

 • Monthly data submission to Kentucky Quality Counts required for all participating clinics

-Six Building Blocks Program: A Team-Based Approach to Opioid Management in Primacy Care
+Six Building Blocks Program: A Team-Based Approach to Opioid Management in Primary Care

 1. Leadership and consensus